useparcel/tape/README.md

 Each build goes through the following lifecycle:

 * Transforming
-* Resolving
+* Packaging
 * Optimizing
 * Writing

 During the **transforming** step, all assets are loaded, converted into usable types (i.e. MJML converted HTML), and added to a dependency graph.
 Inline assets such as CSS in `<style/>` tag are extracted here.

-Next, dependencies are **resolved**.
+Next, dependencies are **packaging**.
 Here inline assets are re-inserted and dependency references are replaced with their final output path.

-After each file is resolved, it can be **optimized**.
+After each file is packaged, it can be **optimized**.
 This can be any modification of the final content from HTML minification to CSS inlining.

 Lastly, the files are **written** to some output.
 For example: a target output could be the file system, an in-memory object, a [series of object URLs](https://developer.mozilla.org/en-US/docs/Web/API/URL/createObjectURL).